eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Craniofacial Surgery

 Tension pneumocephalus

 Intracranial air under pressure acts as a space-occupying lesion that compresses the brain parenchyma, causing neurologic deficits, such as lethargy, disorientation, slow mentation, or hemiparesis.
-A CT scan without contrast can help confirm the diagnosis (see Image 17).
+A CT scan without contrast can help confirm the diagnosis, as depicted in the image below.
 Initial treatment consists of aspiration of the air using a needle placed through a burr hole or osteotomy gap.
 In rapidly deteriorating or unstable patients, this measure can be lifesaving.
-Recurrent tension pneumocephalus is rare and is usually associated with inadequate cranionasal separation (ie, loss of the reconstructive flap) or a noncompliant patient who blows the nose.
+Recurrent tension pneumocephalus is rare and is usually associated with inadequate cranionasal separation (ie, loss of the reconstructive flap) or a noncompliant patient who repeatedly blows the nose.
 Recurrent pneumocephalus may require bypassing the airway (ie, tracheotomy, intubation) and/or surgical exploration to close any communication between the cranial cavity and the sinonasal tract.

 Cerebrospinal fluid leak